-The Inland Empire has gained back all of the employment/jobs lost due to the COVID-19 problem.
+The Inland Empire has gained back all the employment/jobs lost due to the COVID-19 problem.
 Rather than a net loss, the region has grown total payroll employment since the pandemic initially threw global labor markets into disarray.

 Increase in Number of Jobs in the Inland Empire